lasselupe33/eslint-plugin-security-rules/src/rules/no-unsafe-path/node/_docs.md

 This rule attempts to avoid usage of unsafe paths when interacting with the file-system using the NodeJS "fs"-package.

 If this rules has raised an error in your project it likely means that you have used external input that has not been sanitized to access a specific file on the file-system.
-The expected sanitization method can be [configured](#configuration).
+The expected sanitization method should be [configured](#configuration).

 In order to reduce the amount of false positives reported by this rule we attempt to trace the value used as a path back to its definition.
 During this trace, if we can observe that the value has been properly sanitized before insertion *(but after modification!)* or if the inserted data is a simple JavaScript primitive an error will not be reported.